 I was born in October and my dad was scheduled to graduate in May of the following year, which meant my mom needed to return to work until his graduation.
 They began searching for someone to watch after me while they were away during the day.

 As typical first-time parents, they interviewed prospective candidates extensively, made sure to call references, and, of course, sought the advice and guidance of family and friends to ensure they were making the wisest possible choice.
 They selected a mature sitter who chose to care for just one infant at her home each year.

 But the very first time my parents ever left me, when I was four weeks old, my life and my family’s lives were forever changed.

-My caretaker had been instructed to gently warm the small bottle of breast milk by placing it under warm, running water or to set it inside a glass of warm water - gradually warming the frozen milk to room temperature and to preserve the beneficial properties of the breast milk.
-However, she was accustomed to using boiling water for warming bottles and, because the small bottle only contained a few ounces of breast milk, it immediately toppled over.
+My caretaker had been instructed to warm the small bottle of breast milk by placing it under warm, running water or to set it inside a glass of warm water - gradually warming the frozen milk to room temperature and to preserve the beneficial properties of the breast milk.
+However, she was accustomed to using boiling water for warming bottles and, because the small bottle only contained a few ounces of breast milk, it immediately toppled over in the boiling water.
 While holding me in her arms, she picked up the pot of water to pour it in the sink and retrieve the bottle of milk, but in her haste, the boiling water was spilled directly onto my left leg.

 Because burns are easily infected, I spent the next week of my life in isolation at the hospital, where it was determined that my burns were 2nd and 3rd degree.
 I received regular doses of morphine to control the pain and my first of several surgeries was scheduled for Day 4 of my hospital stay.